surveyorstories/bhudocs/docs/Tutorial-Modules/export_panel.md

 **From** and **To** value enables the filtering in the Maps for Atlas enabled layouts, for non Atlas layouts it won't works.

-- **From** value takes the Lower Limit of the filering criteria
+- **From** value takes the Lower Limit of the filtering criteria
-- **To** value takes the Upper Bounding Limit of the filering criteria
+- **To** value takes the Upper Bounding Limit of the filtering criteria

 :::info